 You may be able to avoid the added expense of a tax debt lawyer if you set up a payment plan with the government.
-You can set up an IRS payment plan for your back tax online, in person, by phone, or by mail.
+Instead of paying your entire tax bill all at once, a payment plan breaks the sum into smaller payments you make over time.

-If you owe the IRS gov taxes, the amount continues to accumulate interest until you pay off the full balance.
-Setting up a payment plan can help you pay the IRS slowly, but will not reduce or eliminate the interest.
+If you owe the IRS gov taxes, it’s important to note that the amount continues to accumulate interest until you pay off the full balance.
+Setting up a payment plan can help you pay the IRS slowly, but does not reduce or eliminate the interest.
 Payment plans also do not protect you from late-payment penalties.

 The IRS offers short-term, extended short-term, and long-term payment plan options.
 The total amount of money you owe may determine which repayment plan you can follow.